 Wildflowers first.
 Loving small is really useful when it comes to spotting wild flowers.
 There are apparently around 1,600 species of wild flower in the UK (I can hardly believe this – where are they all?) and although some of them such as evening primrose, foxgloves, and rosebay willowherb, are noticeable because of their height; or, like bluebells, honeysuckle, and wild rose noticeable because of their fragrance; many go completely undetected by the average walk-past.
 Even a walk-past by someone, like me, a wildflower lover and keen to find new species.

 I have been lucky enough in the past to go on walks with a botanist who specialised in British wildflowers – although he is now helping with the proverbial daisies.
 And I have a lovely gardener and plantswoman friend who seems to know how to find – and identify – the tiniest little dot of colour deep in the coarser brackens, nettles and dead leaves.
 But she lives 300 miles away, so now it’s just me and my wildflower books.
-Although I have just ordered a hand lens which I know is going to be an enormous help when I’m kneeling on the earth, scrabbling through that undergrowth.
-And encountering an off-lead dog at his level.
-That was fun.
+Although I have just ordered a hand lens which I know is going to be an enormous help when I’m kneeling on the earth, scrabbling through the undergrowth.
+And encountering off-lead dogs at their level.
+That’s always fun.

 So, What (wildflower) did I See on my Walk Today?
 Drum roll please for the small but perfectly formed wood sorrel: